Hong Kong University of Science and Technology: History

 In the late 1980s, the Hong Kong Government anticipated a strong demand for university graduates to fuel an economy increasingly based on services.
-Sir Sze-Yuen Chung and the territory's governor, Sir Edward Youde, conceived the idea of establishing a third university, in addition to the pre-existing University of Hong Kong and Chinese University of Hong Kong.
+Sir Sze-Yuen Chung and the territory's governor, Sir Edward Youde, conceived the idea of establishing a third university, in addition to the pre-existing The University of Hong Kong and The Chinese University of Hong Kong.

 Planning for the "Third University", as the university was known provisionally, began in 1986.
 On 8 November 1989, Charles, Prince of Wales (now King Charles III) laid the foundation stone of the campus, which was constructed at the Kohima Barracks site in Tai Po Tsai on the Clear Water Bay Peninsula.
 The site was earmarked for the construction of a new British Army garrison to house the 2nd King Edward VII's Own and 7th Duke of Edinburgh's Own Gurkha Rifles, but plans for its construction were shelved after the 1984 signing of the Sino-British Joint Declaration resulted in the downsizing of army presence in Hong Kong.

 Originally scheduled to finish in 1994, the planning committee for the university decided in 1987 that the new institution should open its doors three years early, in keeping with the community's need and in fulfilment of the wishes of Youde, who died in 1986.
+The Royal Hong Kong Jockey Club pledged to contribute HK$1,500 million (later increased to $1,926 million) towards the construction cost of the university campus, and took up the role of project manager.
+This has the effect of accelerating construction as it relieved the project from complicated approval procedures for government capital projects.

 The university was officially opened by Youde's successor as governor, Sir David Wilson, on 10 October 1991.
 Several leading scientists and researchers took up positions at the university in its early years, including physicist Leroy Chang who arrived in 1993 as Dean of Science and went on to become vice-president for academic affairs.
 Thomas E. Stelson was also a founding member of the administration.

-The project was criticised for surpassing the budget set forth by the Hong Kong Government and the Royal Hong Kong Jockey Club.
-However, under the fund-raising efforts of its president, Woo Chia-wei, the first students enrolled in October 1991.
+The project was criticized for surpassing the budget set forth by the Hong Kong Government and the Royal Hong Kong Jockey Club.
+Under the fund-raising efforts of its president, Woo Chia-wei, the first students enrolled in October 1991.
 By 1992, the second phase of HKUST's campus was completed, expanding laboratories, student and staff accommodation, and athletic facilities to support about 7,000 students.